Does the Page Rank transfer to the new domain?and

 - Unlike a completely new blog, a blog newly published to a custom domain has reputation, in the minds - and links in the blogs - of the readers.

-- Unlike a completely new blog, there is an existing BlogSpot blog that is indexed, and has search engine reputation.
+- Unlike a completely new blog, there is an existing BlogSpot blog that is indexed, has search engine reputation, and now links to the domain URL.

 - Unlike a blog renamed within BlogSpot, a blog published to a custom domain has a DNS based redirect, from the BlogSpot URL, to the domain URL.